 If our stockholders do not approve this proposal, we will not meet certain equity conditions under the Notes required for us to receive the full cash purchase price of the Notes.
-As noted above, we received \$32.2 million in cash upon issuance of \$35.0 million principal amount of Notes.
-In order for us to be permitted to access \$29.2 million of the net proceeds subject to a cash covenant restricting the use thereof, stockholders must approve this proposal.
+As noted above, at closing we expect to receive \$ 32.2 million in cash upon issuance of \$35.0 million principal amount of Notes.
+In order for us to be permitted to access \$29.2 million of the net proceeds held in a restricted account, stockholders must approve this proposal.
 If approval is not obtained, unless the Equity Conditions are waived by the required number of holders of such Notes pursuant to their terms, the principal amount of Notes outstanding will remain at \$35.0 million and we will be permitted to settle conversions (whether upon amortization payments or at the election of the holder) of the Notes up to the Exchange Cap with any remaining amounts due and payable under the Notes to be settled in cash.